Derek Williams (musician): Australia

 In 2005, Williams began a long-standing association with Caroline O'Connor as arranger for her show End of the Rainbow at the Sydney Opera House and for her album A Tribute to Garland recorded at the Opera House, and launched in an outdoor big band concert in Sydney's Taronga Park with Williams as keyboardist.
-Williams was also commissioned as arranger for her debut performance at Kander and Ebb – The Night of 1000 Voices on 6 May 2007, at the Royal Albert Hall, produced by Hugh Wooldridge with John Kander present, subsequently for her Garrick Theatre season of The Showgirl Within, and for the opening of Hamer Hall, Melbourne.
+Williams was also commissioned as arranger for her debut performance at Kander and Ebb – The Night of 1000 Voices on 6 May 2007, at the Royal Albert Hall, produced by Hugh Wooldridge and conducted by David Firman with John Kander present, subsequently for her Garrick Theatre season of The Showgirl Within, and for the opening of Hamer Hall, Melbourne.

 Scotland

 Nigel Osborne Balkans Music Therapy camps.
-From left:

-Derek Williams, Nigel Osborne, Ermin Elezovic at the rebuilt Mostar Bridge.
+From left: Derek Williams, Nigel Osborne, Ermin Elezovic at the rebuilt Mostar Bridge.

 It Was 50 Years Ago Today Bootleg Beatles concert.
 From left: Mimi Serbedzija, Nigel Osborne, Derek Williams at Echo Arena.